w3c/wcag-act-rules/content/rules/oj04fd/proposed.md

 #### Inapplicable Example 3

-<a class="example-link" title="Inapplicable Example 3" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/oj04fd/b12f1f45eef29c30197ca3bda79d793cd90eeadd.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 3" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/oj04fd/b12f1f45eef29c30197ca3bda79d793cd90eeadd.html">Open in a new tab</a>

 None of the [focusable][] elements in this document are part of [sequential focus navigation][].